marconi1964/Linux-kernel/Linux 0.11 on VirtualBox/README.md

 There are many documents about Linux 0.11 running on Bochs, Qemu.
 But I see no one doing it on VirtualBox.
 It can be simple and straightforward, though still took me some time to get it right.

-The purpose is to compile the Linux 0.11 source code and get it run under VirtualBox.
-It contains 2 files: boot.img (on floppy) and root.img (on HDD) to have Linux 0.11 running on VirtualBox.
+The purpose is to get Linux 0.11 run under VirtualBox.
+It contains 2 files: boot.img (on floppy) and root.img (on HDD).

-I use Ubuntu as host computer to run Bochs so I can compile the Linux 0.11 source code, to get boot.img.
-Then I run VirtualBox (on any machine, in my case, it is MacBook Pro.) by using what-just-compiled boot.img, and root.img from the original download.
+I use Ubuntu as host computer to run Bochs, so I can update and compile the Linux 0.11 source code, to get boot.img.
+Togethe with root.img from original download, I run VirtualBox (on any machine, in my case, it is MacBook Pro.) with what-just-compiled boot.img on floppy drive, and root.img on HDD drive.
+So I can do whatever I want to do with Linux 0.11 on VirtualBox, not the Bochs I am not familar with.

 ## Environment
-- Ubuntu 14.04
+- Ubuntu 14.04 (on Bochs for Linux 0.11 source code compile)
+- MacOS El Captain (on VitualBox for Linux 0.11)

 ## Prerequisite
 - Bochs 2.6.8 - http://bochs.sourceforge.net